pinpoint-apm/pinpoint-apm.github.io/documents/otel_metric.md

 ## 2. Prerequisites

-- Apache Pinot must be installed.
+- Apache Pinot and Kafka must be installed.
+If they are already installed, you can skip this setup step.
+Otherwise, see [Pinot installation](../getting-started/installation.md#2-pinot).
 - Pinpoint Collector must be installed and deployed.
 - Pinpoint Web must be installed and deployed.
 - MySQL must be installed.